niloc132/chrome-network-changed-h2/README.md

 docker-compose up --build
 ```

-Open any of the following (each has links to the others): http://localhost:8080, https://localhost:8081, https://localhost:8082.
+Open any of the following (each has links to the others): http://localhost:8080, https://localhost:8081,
+https://localhost:8082.
+Loading the page from a different context doesn't usually make a big impact, though
+http contexts can't seem to load http2 websockets in chrome, and likewise insecure https pages cannot load
+contents from plaintext.

 Can also load these directly to observe the http streams as they load as `text/plain`, but these tend to not display
 content in the browser until running for several minutes.
 They can still be used to watch the "Network" or "Console"